muir/libschema/README.md

 rolling out updates.
 If you take your service down to do deploys then your migrations do not have to be backwards compatible.
-This has the huge upside of allowing your schema to eveolve easily and avoid the build up to technical debt.
-For example, if you have a column whose name is sub-optimal, you can simply rename it.
+This has the huge upside of allowing your schema to eveolve easily and avoid the build up of technical debt.
+For example, if you have a column whose name is sub-optimal, you can simply rename it and change the code that uses it at the same time.

 To minimimize downtime so that the downtime doesn't matter in practice, run expensive migrations asynchronously.
 Asychronous